andySigler/homemade-hardware/Arduino-SMD/readme.md

 #Homemade SMD Microcontroller
 ##A clone of the Arduino-Pro-Mini

-This is a redesign of the [Arduino Pro Mini](http://arduino.cc/en/Main/arduinoBoardProMini).
+This is a redesign of the [Arduino Pro Mini](http://arduino.cc/en/Main/arduinoBoardProMini), which uses the Uno Bootloader.
 The design is constrained by rapid prototyping tools and processes used to make the PCB.
 The most notabe constraints are micro-milling machines and DIY vias.

 ![Board](https://github.com/andySigler/homemade-hardware/blob/master/Arduino-SMD/smd_shot.JPG)

 ###Features

-* Bootloader: Arduino Pro Mini (3.3V, 8MHz) w/ ATmega328
+* Bootloader: Arduino Uno
-* Specs: 3.3 volts @ 8MHz
+* Specs: 3.3 volts @ 16MHz
 * Dimension: 3.5cm x 2cm (1.37" x 0.8")
 * Onboard LED on Digital Pin 5 (not 13)
 * FTDI programming headers